 - Check if cloudinfra101 local user account has been deleted.

-How to Verify Proactive Remediation status from Logs
+Verify Intune Remediation Scripts Status from Logs

 Conclusion